Time Doctor FAQs

 Does not capture personal browser bookmarks, passwords, or stored data

-Does not transmit data on personal Wi-Fi or capture VPN traffic outside the Workforce Analytics platform
+Does not transmit data over personal Wi-Fi or capture VPN traffic outside the Workforce Analytics platform

 Several jurisdictions (notably the EU and several U.S. states) have specific limits on monitoring personal devices even when the employee has consented.
 The conservative approach: separate device, separate policy, narrower configuration.
 Time Doctor's onboarding team provides a personal-device policy template.